Log arrays and tensors#

 Use the extend()

-method to log the values:
+method to log the list of values:

 Or use the append()